Nur Khan: Illness and death

-Reactions
+Tributes

-Former Commander-in-Chief Asghar Khan said: "Nur Khan was a patriotic, devoted and a decorated son of Pakistan.
-Nur Khan served the country brilliantly and led the PAF from the front in 1965 war, the country and PAF would never forget him."
+Following Nur Khan's death, he was widely praised as one of Pakistan's most influential military and sports administrators.
+Former Commander-in-Chief Asghar Khan described him as a "patriotic, devoted and a decorated son of Pakistan," adding that Nur Khan "served the country brilliantly and led the PAF from the front in 1965 war, the country and PAF would never forget him".
+Air Commodore Sajad Haider remembered him as "a man who considered nothing impossible and proved it with his professional excellence, integrity and intrepidness."

-Retired Air Commodore Sajad Haider wrote: "He was my mentor, our Commander-in-Chief, a man who considered nothing impossible and proved it with his professional excellence, integrity and intrepidness.
-A legacy few air forces in the world could boast to have inherited.
-Farewell, my chief — I know you hated when I wrote in my book that you were a maverick, but you know that I meant you were incomparable and lightening fast at the draw.
-Pakistan’s history will place you at the highest pedestal of military leadership where few have preceded you.
-May your heroic and noble soul rest in heavenly peace."

-Pakistani Squash legend Jahangir Khan commented, "Under him we had a golden period in cricket, squash and hockey and from Imran Khan to Zaheer Abbas and from me to Jansher Khan he helped develop a lot of players."

-Pakistani cricketer Wasim Akram described Nur Khan as a legend off the field and stated, "We can't find an administrator like him now, what he did for sports in Pakistan will always be remembered."

-Pakistani Olympian Hanif Khan remarked, "Field hockey is what it is because of him and because of his contribution, Pakistan held Olympic, World Cup and Champions Trophy titles simultaneously."
+Pakistani squash legend Jahangir Khan commented, "Under him we had a golden period in cricket, squash and hockey and from Imran Khan to Zaheer Abbas and from me to Jansher Khan he helped develop a lot of players."
+Similarly, former cricketer Wasim Akram remarked: "We can't find an administrator like him now, what he did for sports in Pakistan will always be remembered." while Pakistani Olympian Hanif Khan said: "Field hockey is what it is because of him and because of his contribution, Pakistan held Olympic, World Cup and Champions Trophy titles simultaneously."

-Chief of Air Staff Rao Qamar Suleman expressed grief over the demise of the PAF legend, recalling how Khan led the Pakistan Air Force and achieved parity over the three time bigger Indian Air Force in the 1965 war and was "the beacon of inspiration for all rank and file" of the air force.
+Chief of Air Staff Rao Qamar Suleman expressed grief over his demise and recalled how Khan led the Pakistan Air Force and achieved parity over the three time larger Indian Air Force in the 1965 war and was "the beacon of inspiration for all rank and file" of the air force.